 Farmed animals are typically locked up, forcibly impregnated, fattened and slaughtered.
-They are exploited to their limits so that farmers can get the most profit from them.
+They are horribly exploited and legally abused - all in the pursuit of profit.
 Their flesh, milk and eggs are often sold in ways designed to hide the fact that they come from living, feeling beings.